cicsdev/cics-java-liberty-mq-jms/README.md

 2. Browse the contents of the TSQ `RJMSTSQ`, the record written in `DEMO.MDBQUEUE` will have been read by the MDB and written to this CICS TSQ.

-Records can be written using the IBM MQ client sample program `amqsputc`.
-To use this sample set the MQSERVER variable to the name of the channel:
+Records can be written using the IBM MQ client sample program `amqsputc`, or by running the JMS servlet provided with the JMS Connection Factory part of this sample.
+The IBM MQ client samples are provided with a distributed (workstation) installation of MQ.

+To use the `amqsputc` sample from the workstation command line, set the MQSERVER variable to the name of the channel:

 ```sh
 set MQSERVER=WAS.JMS.SVRCONN/TCP/localhost(1414)